 Court Interventions May Not Be Effective in Preventing Future Intimate Partner (Domestic) Violence

-reported that 75 percent of the men reoffended for substance abuse or violence or both, often before the courts had disposed of an earlier crime.
+A study that examined the long-term effectiveness of court interventions for a cohort of men arrested for domestic violence reported that 75 percent of the men reoffended for substance abuse or violence or both, often before the courts had disposed of an earlier crime.
 Analyses showed that:

 - The courts were consistent in sentencing.

 - To properly evaluate a criminal justice response to domestic violence, abusers' general criminal behavior should be taken into account.